 1. Translational neuroscience.
 The goal of translational neuroscience is to leverage findings from basic research in neuroscience and psychology to develop and improve treatments to promote health and well-being.
 I plan to learn this approach to help develop interventions to improve self-regulation and reduce engagement in health-risking, cancer-relevant behaviors.
 To do this, my goal is to learn how to design and evaluate a randomized control trial using a novel craving reappraisal intervention to change cancer-relevant eating behavior, and identify moderators and mediators that affect intervention efficacy (Research Aim 2).
 Dr. Berkman, who is an expert in translational neuroscience, behavioral approaches to cancer prevention, and statistics, and co-director of University of Oregon's Center for Translational Neuroscience, will guide and mentor me while I pursue these aims.
 Through Dr. Berkman's R01, the parent grant for this project, I will receive training in intervention development for cancer control and longitudinal randomized control trial study design.
 This training will be supported by weekly project meetings, weekly individual meetings with Dr. Berkman, and monthly meetings with the leadership team.
 To gain competency with intervention evaluation, I will learn advanced statistical methods, including multilevel modeling and structural equation modeling.
 I plan to assess intervention outcomes using latent growth curve models, and this objective will be supported through coursework taught by, as well as individual meetings with, Dr. Berkman.
+To gain clinical training related to obesity and eating behavior, I will also be mentored by Dr. Nichole Kelly.
+Dr. Kelly is an expert on obesity and eating behavior and is a faculty member in the University of Oregon Health Promotion and Obesity Prevention (HPOP) cluster.
+Together, Dr. Kelly and I will develop a reading list of seminal papers on obesogenic eating behavior.
+Through coursework, guarterly individual meetings with Dr. Kelly, bi-weekly meetings with Dr. Kelly's lab and the HPOP reading group, I will review the literature and gain critical knowledge about obesogenic eating behavior and obesity prevention and intervention.
 A comprehensive list of specific activities related to this and the other training goals is presented below.